crweiner/hacktoberfest-swag-list/docs/list.md

 - **Swag**: CreatorCon T-shirt, ServiceNow Merchandise
 - **Requirements**:
-    - Make 4 PR  in any of the projects, marked with topic "hacktoberfest"
+    - Make 4 PR  in any of the projects, marked with topic `hacktoberfest`.
     - Any other participation throughout October will also be randomly selected.
 - **How to sign up**: Register at [ServiceNow DevProgram](https://devlink.sn/HacktoberfestRegistration/)
 - **Issues**: [Eligible projects and issues](https://github.com/ServiceNowDevProgram/Hacktoberfest).
-- **Notes**: Read more details in the [announcement post](https://developer.servicenow.com/blog.do?p=/post/hacktoberfest-2023/).
+- **Notes**: Read more details in the [announcement post](https://developer.servicenow.com/blog.do?p=/post/hacktoberfest-2023/) and the [ServiceNow Hacktoberfest community repository](https://github.com/ServiceNowDevProgram/Hacktoberfest).

 ---